 When can I return to work (if applicable)?

 Your doctor will advise you about returning to work after your operation.

 When can I drive (if applicable)?

 You should avoid driving until a doctor (or physiotherapist if applicable) advises that it is safe.
 It is wise to inform your insurance company about your injury to confirm that your insurance remains valid.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Plastics Trauma Team at Hull Royal Infirmary.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact any of the following.

 Under the General Data Protection Regulation and the Data Protection Act 2018 we are responsible for maintaining the confidentiality of any information we hold about you.
 For further information visit the following page: Confidential Information about You.

 If you or your carer needs information about your health and well-being and about your care and treatment in a different format, such as large print, braille or audio, due to disability, impairment or sensory loss, please advise a member of staff and this can be arranged.